Research Lead for Business and Management

 Urban Studies 41 (10) (2004) pp.1983-2000

 Shaw S, Karmowska J, 'The multicultural heritage of European cities and its re-presentation through regeneration programmes'

 Ethnologia Europaea 34 (2) (2004) pp.37-52

 Karmowska, J, 'Marketingowy wizerunek miejsca w architekturze krajobrazu'

 Teka Komisji Urbanistyki i Architektury, Polska Akademia Nauk XXXIV (2002) pp.37-44

 - AIB (Academy of International Business)

 - BAM (British Academy of Management)

 - ESA (European Sociological Association)

-Examples of consultancy projects: (1) Comedia Consultancy, member a project team for creating a strategic programme for Cracow city regeneration through creative industries , (2) International Development Ireland, local counterpart for pre-feasibility study for the Cracow Science and Technology Park, (3) Link Parks Europe, local counterpart for full feasibility study for the Cracow Science and Technology Park, i.e. establishing collaborative links between the university and industry.
+During her academic as well as management career, Joanna completed a range of consultancy projects.
+Some examples: (1) Comedia Consultancy, member of a project team for creating a strategic programme for Cracow city regeneration through creative industries, (2) International Development Ireland, local counterpart for pre-feasibility study for the Science and Technology Park, (3) Link Pars Europe, local counterpart for full feasibility study for the Science and Technology Park.